Pizza making tips

 2. Add salt to the water.
 Stir to combine.

-3. Incorporate flour into your water slowly, adding yeast as you mix in your last bit of flour.
+3. Incorporate flour into your water slowly, adding yeast about halfway through.

 5. Add half of your oil to the dough and spread it across the surface with your hand.